My days of drawing and painting go way back, like many

 artists I had dreams of what I wanted to accomplish but was not sure how to get

-side.
+side with no regrets.
 I always knew life would shift again and there would be an opportunity to

 revisit those artistic dreams.